Nightz-cmd/Portscanner/README.md

-Put ur Ports in and js start the py
+Put ur IP in and js start the py
+(EDUCATIONAL PURPOSES)